 “A simple concept but a fantastically fun game, especially in two-player mode, that will keep you coming back for more.
 Tons of replay value, with countless evenings with friends and family is what this game is all about.”

 What are your memories of Super Mario Kart?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.

 I was born in 1983, and had an older brother and father who were interested in computer games.
 Although I vaguely remember some sort of computer system that we played Pong on, the first computer system that we owned that I really remember was the Sinclair ZX Spectrum.
 Games on cassette tapes that would crash frustratingly often and multi-coloured loading screens were my childhood memories.
 One game that holds a special place in my heart is Saboteur, as it was the first game that I completed.
 I remember playing it alot as a child.
 My dad even spent time creating a map showing every room and all the features.
-The version I reviewed is from the ZX Spectrum 128.
+For this review, I revisited the ZX Spectrum 128 version.

 Saboteur is a single-player stealth action-adventure game.
 It was developed by Clive Townsend and published by Durell Software in 1985 for the ZX Spectrum, Commodore 64, Amstrad CPC and Commodore 16.
 Enhanced versions were released for the PC, iOS and Android in 2017, and the Nintendo Switch in 2018.